zine-eddine303/obsidian-notes/Study Notes/IELTS/Writing/Task 1/Types of questions.md

 # General structure of all types

-- A paragraph that exlains what the chart is about
+- A paragraph that explains what the chart is about
 - A question (it's the same for all types and cases)
 - Data
 - This report needs to be at least 150 words and is worth 1/3 of your overall score for IELTS Writing.